Collateral Visit Agreements

 - Explanation of what a Collateral Visit is and the role/s of collaterals in therapy.

-- Confidentiality issues and limitation of confidentiality.
+- Confidentiality and privacy issues and limitation of confidentiality.

 - Responsibility for fees.